wolfSSL/rustls-wolfcrypt-provider/README.md

 Code that lets you use `wolfCrypt` as a crypto provider for `Rustls`.

+Code that lets you use `wolfCrypt` as a crypto provider for `Rustls`, built with `no_std` support as its foundation.
+The `std` library is pulled in only for testing and during the `build.rs` binding generation; the core crypto provider itself operates independently of `std`.

 ## Status

 This is in an alpha stage, particularly because the Rustls API is not yet stable.